Saravanan-Jodavula/ARS/README.md

-# ARS
+# Agility Response System
-Remote server and front-end for Agility Response System.
+Software module for Agility Response System.

-Remote server which recieves stimulus-response time data from Para-Athletes training sessions and performs aggregations and analytics.
+This module consists of a remote server which recieves stimulus-response time data from Para-Athletes training sessions and performs aggregations and analytics.
+These statistics are displayed using Vue.js front-end.

+This Product is being developed for Aditya Mehta Foundation.